telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Bypassing the Proxy

-The **Bypass** option lets you quickly add domains or specific URLs that the Fiddler Everywhere proxy will explicitly bypass.
+The **Bypass** option lets you quickly add a root domain or specific subdomain address to the bypass list on-the-fly while actively capturing. that the Fiddler Everywhere proxy will explicitly bypass.
 To add an endpoint to the bypass list:

 1. Select the desired session entry.